-Table 1: Case law relevant to this AA Screening for the Master Plan
+Table 1: Case law relevant to this Master plan AA Screening report

 Case Ruling People Over The ruling of the CJEU in this case requires that any conclusion of 'no Likely Significant Wind and Effect' on a European site must be made prior to any consideration of measures to Sweetman v avoid or reduce harm to the European site.
 The determination of Likely Significant Coillte Teoranta Effects should not, in the opinion of the CJEU, constitute an attempt at detailed (C-323/17) technical analyses.
 This should be conducted as part of the AA.